Understanding & Caring For 4C Hair

 Step 4: Stick to this routine and your hair will flourish

 Once you realize that the key to achieving and maintaining healthy, radiant 4C hair is using Qhemet products along with texture compatible combing and styling techniques, you'll no longer dread going into wash day or take down day.
-Our gentle, 4C hair care routine is optimized for simplicity, health and growth and provides all the moisture and nutrients your 4C hair needs to flourish and grow!
+Our gentle, 4C hair care routine is optimized for simplicity, health and growth and provides all the moisture and nutrients your 4C hair will need to flourish and grow!